 - Each investigation is self-contained in the manual, or may be completed using Current Weather Studies on the RealTime Weather Portal

 As each Investigations Manual activity is self-contained, course materials are available to instructors in their entirety prior to the beginning of a term.

-Instructors wanting to have their students study weather as it happens may choose to use the Manual introduction section plus Current Weather Studies prepared twice per week on the RealTime Weather Portal.
+Instructors wanting to have their students study weather as it happens may choose to use the Manual introduction section plus Current Weather Studies prepared weekly on the RealTime Weather Portal.
 View this year's schedule for Current Weather Studies.

 Orders for the Weather Studies eInvestigations Manual and/or other course materials should be placed through your college bookstore.
 Go to the Order Class Materials page for details.
 Students can also place orders directly through the AMSEDU Bookstore.

-If you are a faculty member interested in using the Weather Studies materials in a current or future course offering, you may request an examination copy of the eTextbook and eInvestigations Manual, which includes guest access to the RealTime Weather Portal.
+If you are a faculty member interested in using the Weather Studies materials in a current or future course offering, please request an examination copy of the eTextbook, eInvestigations Manual, and RealTime Weather Portal.